-FIFA 18’s Ultimate Team is a personalized, card-based mode unlike anything else in the game.
+Ultimate Team is a personalized, card-based mode unlike anything else in the game.
 Instead of choosing a pre-made team or drafting players, you build your team using cards, which you purchase using either in-game currency or real money.

 Your team alone

-Still, you’re going to want to get some stars to lead the charge on breakaways, and that’s where the store comes in.
-Use the right bumper on your controller (RB on Xbox One or R1 on PlayStation 4) to scroll all the way to the right, and you’ll be able to purchase individual FIFA Ultimate Team packs using either in-game coins or “FIFA points,” which can be purchased with cash.
+You’re going to want to get some stars to lead the charge on breakaways, and that’s where the store comes in.
+Use the right bumper on your controller (RB on Xbox One or R1 on PlayStation 4) to scroll all the way to the right, and you’ll be able to purchase individual FIFA Ultimate Team packs using either in-game coins or FIFA points, which can be bought with cash.

 Play the story mode

-At the conclusion of each of the game’s chapters, you’re awarded new cards for use in Ultimate Team, including several star players who play supporting roles in the story.
-Eventually, you’ll also be awarded Alex Hunter, a striker who should be rated much more highly than your initial roster of players — in our game, he was rated as a 78, making him a fine player to build a franchise around.
+At the conclusion of each of The Journey’s chapters, you’re awarded new cards to use in Ultimate Team, including several star players who play supporting roles in the story.
+Eventually, you’ll also be awarded Alex Hunter, a player who should be rated much more highly than your initial roster of players — in our game, he was rated as an 82, making him a fine player to build a franchise around.
 Hunter’s friend Danny Williams and his grandfather Jim Hunter will be unlocked, as well.